Instant Delivery

-What do you mean by Gross Pay?
+What Do You Mean by Gross Pay?

 Gross Pay defines the amount paid to an individual employee before any mandatory subtraction is made from the pay stub.
 Hence, it is the total amount received by an employee before taxes and deductions are made.
-Gross Pay is not only limited to earnings received in cash, it includes earnings from all sources.
+Gross Pay is not limited only to earnings received in cash; it includes earnings from all sources.

 Gross Pay includes the following:

-How Gross Pay is Calculated?
+How is Gross Pay Calculated?

 Below is how you calculate gross pay:

-For example, you earn $3,000 per month, the formula will be: 3,000 X 12 = 36,000.
+For example, if you earn $3,000 per month, the formula will be 3,000 X 12 = 36,000.

-Your gross monthly income is: $36,000.
+Your gross monthly income is $36,000.

 The formula for calculating the same hours every week: Multiply the earnings you make by the number of hours you work every week.

-For example, If you earn $15 per hour and you work 40 hours per week, the formula would be:
+For example, if you earn $15 per hour and you work 40 hours per week, the formula would be:

 40 X 15 = 600.
-That means your gross weekly earning is $600.
+That means your gross weekly earnings are $600.
 Multiply it by four weeks to get your hands on a monthly amount: 600 X 4 = 2,400.
 In the end, multiply this by 12 to get your annual gross income: 2,400 X 12 = $28,800 a year.

 How Much Gross Income to File Taxes?